YosysHQ/sby/docs/source/install.rst

 ^^^^
   https://github.com/gipsyh/rIC3/

-The minimum required version is 1.3.5
+The minimum required version of rIC3 is 1.5.2